knpuniversity/blog/live-stream-11.md

-# Live Stream #11: Live Stream #11: Turbo Morph Updates & Autocomplete morphing work
+# Live Stream #11: Turbo Morph Updates & Autocomplete morphing work

 In this week's live stream, we get some updates on the "active value" change in Turbo 8 morphing.
 Then we dive into work on a PR for the